jenkins-x/jx-community/sig-docs/meetings.md

 ## Agenda and Notes

 Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@jx-docs-sig/HJYAmMyjL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
 Please click edit button to edit the document.

+### November 16, 2020
+#### Participants
+ - Kara de la Marck
+ - Nitin
+ - James Strachan
+ - James Rawlings

+#### Agenda and Notes
+ - Go over action items.
+     - Nitin: Went over DNS / TLS PR by JR
+     - JR: Yay!
+Thanks for that.
+     - Nitin: JR looked into removing the requirement for semantic PRs per repo and it is a PITA.
+We will leave as is for now.
+     - Nitin: Other action item was to run BDD tests and health check guide, still needs to be done.
+     - Nitin: Would like the AWS cluster from Thursday morning.
+Will have tried out the BDD tests by then.
+    - JR: we are looking forward to introducing the Beta next week.
+Docs need to be improved.
+    - JR: One sub project for Nitin could be to help get the V3 docs branch up.
+Reach out to Ankit.
+    - Kara: So, what needs to be done is reach out to Ankit to see what would be most helpful.
+    - JR: We also need to know the timeline.
+If it takes 3 weeks to get the docs versioning done, we shouldn't wait three weeks.
+    - Nitin: also, we've talked about redoing the home page for v3
+    - JR: the front page isn't too bad.
+More restructuring of the others.
+A demo on the main page would be good.
+But front page doesn't need too much.

+### Action Items
+ - Nitin + Kara: follow up with Ankit on what may be needed for v3 docs.
+ - Nitin: Go over BDD tests and kuberhealthy plugin.
+ - Kara: Get AWS cluster set up for Thursday.
+Communicate with Mark.
+ - Nitin: Once have AWS cluster will go over docs and guides for AWS.

 ### November 9, 2020
 #### Participants